woodybury/southwest/README.md

 # southwest checkin
-be the first to check in &amp; get those good seats :)
+browser console script to be the first to check in &amp; get those good seats :)

+Creates a timer to automatically check in to Southwest Airline flights

 ```javascript
         __|__